 Inappropriate materials or language - Profane, abusive or impolite language should not be used to communicate nor should materials be accessed which are not in line with the rules of school behaviour.
+A good rule to follow is never view, send, or access materials which you would not want your teachers and parents to see.
 Should students encounter such material by accident, they should report it to their teacher immediately.